dantan0/dantan0/README.md

 - 🔭 seeking software dev positions
 - 🌱 learning Redux and deep diving into React
-- ⚡ Doing some algo challenges
+- ⚡ doing some algo challenges
 - 👯 looking to collaborate on fun open-source projects

 <!--